sfc-gh-dproksch/snowflake/postgresEncodingIssues/README.md

 Obviously, any other modifications, such as the name of the generated VIEW, is at the user's discretion.

+*Note:*  This workaround was developed|tested with:
+1. Postgres 9.6 docker pull postgres:9.6
+1.  postgresql-42.2.6.jar JDBC Driver
+1. OpenJDK 8u222b10 - Linux x86

-h/t to Dan Dowdy for the nice convert string.
+h/t to *Dan Dowdy* for the nice convert string.